Identity Access Management (IAM)

 group

-: UUID of a groupuser
+: UUID of the groupuser

-: UUID of a userrole
+: UUID of the userrole

 ,manager